Artist Members

 Ted Hollander

 Ted is a long-time resident of Sherman who occasionally paints watercolors as gifts for family and friends.
-He is also the author of Step Forward America! and Bachelors of Citizenship which address universal national service for which he is a passionate advocate.- information to come
+He is also the author of Step Forward America! and Bachelors of Citizenship, which address universal national service for which he is a passionate advocate.

 Terry Pasquale